-Applicants will be evaluated for its stakeholder engagement in two steps.
-Firstly, Applications that offer fundamentally sound values, philosophy and plan related to stakeholder engagement and participation requirements that demonstrate an Applicant's expertise and capability to successfully engage stakeholders in a meaningful manner and develop energy resources in coordination with local and relevant stakeholders will be scored more highly.
-This includes presenting a detailed plan to a successful stakeholder engagement and participation requirements, adhering to the Commission's Maryland Energy Storage Program requirements as described in the proposed RM85 regulations, and a comprehensive list of relevant stakeholders related to the energy storage Project included in the Application.
+Applicants will be evaluated in terms of the quality of their stakeholder engagement in two steps.
+Firstly, Applications that offer fundamentally sound values, philosophy and a plan related to stakeholder engagement and participation requirements that demonstrate the Applicant's expertise and capability to successfully engage stakeholders in a meaningful manner and develop energy resources in coordination with local and relevant stakeholders will be scored more highly.
+This includes presenting a detailed plan for successful stakeholder engagement and participation requirements, adhering to the Commission's Maryland Energy Storage Program requirements as described in the RM85 regulations, and a comprehensive list of relevant stakeholders related to the energy storage Project.

-Secondly, Applications that offer evidence of engaging stakeholders, what concerns have been raised, what has been done to date to address those concerns, and testimonials from community governments and local first responders offering proof that a successful stakeholder engagement process has already been initiated will be scored more highly.
+Secondly, Applications that offer evidence of successfully engaging stakeholders, outline the concerns raised, review what has been done to date to address those concerns, and offer testimonials from community governments and local first responders providing evidence that a successful stakeholder engagement process has already been initiated will be scored more highly.